bh555/SC1015_Z137_Grp6/README.md

 #### Note: The excel sheet is compressed into a zip file due to upload size constraints by Github.

-##  Algorithms & Libraries used:
+##  Libraries used:
 - [Graphviz](https://graphviz.org/download/) (Ensure to install both executable and python package.)
-- One-Hot Encoding (Using pandas .get_dummies)
+- Pandas
+- sklearn
+- numpy
+- seaborn
+- matplotlib
-- Associations
+- Dython
-- Logistic Regression Model
+- IPython
-- Random Forest
+- scipy

 ---